Menu Icon

 What is embryo grading?

-After successful fertilization of retrieved eggs, the embryo or embryos will start to develop through different stages in a petri dish in an IVF lab.
-The quality of their development is graded to estimate whether the progress is normal, i.e., proceeding according to scientific standards.
-Embryo grading allows for a standardized measurement of an embryo's quality as being good, fair, or poor.
-The grading can then be used to assess the likelihood of a transfer being successful and to prioritize the highest quality embryo for transfer first.i
+After successful fertilization of retrieved eggs, the embryo or embryos will start to develop in a petri dish in an IVF lab.
+Embryo grading can take place at different stages of the culture process, and it is used as a tool to assess quality and development.
+Embryo grading allows for a standardized measurement of an embryo's quality — good, fair, or poor — based on its morphology (structure and appearance).
+The grade can then be used to assess the likelihood of a transfer being successful and to prioritize the highest quality embryo for transfer.i

 At what stage are embryos graded?

-Image of a day 3 human embryo
+A day 3 human embryo under microscope

 What do the different embryo grades mean?

-The Society for Assisted Reproductive Technology (SART) in the USA then developed a simple and widely used embryo grading guideline in 2006.
+The Society for Assisted Reproductive Technology (SART) in the U.S. then developed a simple and widely used embryo grading guideline in 2006.
 Using this methodology, embryos are graded into three broad categories of good, fair, or poor using morphologic features.
 By identifying the embryos as good, fair, or poor, the SART system helps patients and embryologists select which embryo(s) to transfer.
-However, it does not further narrow down or rank “good” embryos.vi
+However, it does not further narrow down or rank the “good” embryos.vi

 Graphic of a human blastocyst

-Table 1.
-Sample blastocyst scoring system*
+Table 2.
+Typical blastocyst scoring systemxiii

 How is the table read?